MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   TTPs are representations of the behavior or modus operandi of cyber adversaries.

 targeted-threat-index:
 :   The Targeted Threat Index is a metric for assigning an overall threat ranking score to email messages that deliver malware to a victim’s computer.
-The TTI metric was first introduced at SecTor 2013 by Seth H ardy as part of the talk “RATastrophe: Monitoring a Malware Menagerie” along with Katie Kleemola and Greg Wiseman.
+The TTI metric was first introduced at SecTor 2013 by Seth Hardy as part of the talk “RATastrophe: Monitoring a Malware Menagerie” along with Katie Kleemola and Greg Wiseman.

 thales_group:
 :   Thales Group Taxonomy - was designed with the aim of enabling desired sharing and preventing unwanted sharing between Thales Group security communities.